phetsims/phet-info/doc/coding-conventions.md

 - [ ] All classes, methods and properties are documented.

-- [ ] Documentation at the top of .js files should provide an overview of purpose, responsibilies, and (where useful) examples of API use.
+- [ ] Documentation at the top of source-code files should provide an overview of purpose, responsibilies, and (where useful) examples of API use.
 If the file contains a subclass definition, it should indicate what functionality it adds to the superclass.